Čedomir Jovanović: Activism

-Jovanović was one of the student leaders of student protests in Belgrade during the winter of 1996-1997.
+Jovanović was one of the student leaders of student protests in Belgrade during the winter of 1996–1997.
 The leaders of the demonstrations mostly composed of the membership of the SPK, an abbreviation for the Serbian Political Club.
 During the three months of demonstrations, Jovanović, Čedomir Antić, and other SPK members were unwittingly followed and tracked by the State Security Service.
-Throughout the winter of 1996-1997, violent clashes with the state police and military occurred on multiple occasions.
+Throughout the winter of 1996–1997, violent clashes with the state police and military occurred on multiple occasions.
 As a result of the clashes Jovanović was one of five representatives of the protest movement which met with General Momčilo Perišić and Internal Affairs Minister Zoran Sokolović.
-General Perišić told Jovanović that both the military and students "are above politics", and claimed to sympathize with the protest movement.
-However, the meeting with Minister Sokolović was far more tense, as Sokolović largely stonewalled Jovanović on the question of a protester named Predrag Starčević, who was killed on December 24, 1996.
+General Perišić told Jovanović that both the military and students "are above politics", and claimed to sympathise with the protest movement.
+However, the meeting with Minister Sokolović was far more tense, as Sokolović largely stonewalled Jovanović on the question of a protester named Predrag Starčević, who was killed on 24 December 1996.

 After the protests died out in early 1997, Jovanović intended on quitting political activity for good.
 However, in a series of SPK meetings, Jovanović and Čedomir Antić debated on the future of the SPK, with Jovanović arguing that the SPK should join the Democratic Party.
 Antić eventually agreed, however the SPK virtually ceased to exist as a result, with many members dropping out when SPK joined the Democratic Party.
 Three SPK members ended up joining the Democratic Party of Serbia, which years later would be involved in an intense schism with the rest of the DOS coalition.

 Political career

 Democratic Opposition of Serbia

-He was elected to the Serbian Parliament in the December 23, 2000, parliamentary elections, on the list of the Democratic Opposition of Serbia (DOS), and also held the post of DOS' parliamentary caucus leader until 2003.
+He was elected to the Serbian Parliament in the 23 December 2000, parliamentary elections, on the list of the Democratic Opposition of Serbia (DOS), and also held the post of DOS' parliamentary caucus leader until 2003.
 At only 29, he was the youngest person ever in Serbian politics to hold such a position.